unic/SitecoreErrorManager/README.md

 Please see the [Wiki] (https://github.com/unic/SitecoreErrorManager/wiki) for the complete documentation.

-## Download
+## Download & Install
-You can either clone the repository from GitHub or download the Sitecore package from the [Sitecore Marketplace] (http://marketplace.sitecore.net/en/Modules/Sitecore_Error_Manager.aspx).
+You can either clone the repository from GitHub and build your own or download the Sitecore package from the [Sitecore Marketplace] (http://marketplace.sitecore.net/en/Modules/Sitecore_Error_Manager.aspx).

-## Installation
-The installation can be done with a Sitecore package or manually with the provided MSBuild targets.
 Please see the [Installation] (https://github.com/unic/SitecoreErrorManager/wiki/Installation) documentation for more informations.

+## Build
+Please read the [build instructions](build/README.md) on how to build the module.

 ## Supported Sitecore Versions
 The current version of the Sitecore Error Manager works with the following Sitecore versions: